ec0629/react-recipes/README.md

 ## Recipe 6: understanding the basic components of React Router
 - includes discussion regarding 3 common props passed to all components rendered using the React Router framework

+---

+## Recipe 7: two ways of passing handlers and methods to React components with dynamic arguments
+- especially when rendering a list of components we may need to pass additional arguments to handlers beyond the event object
+- this can be accomplished either using a closure or the bind function method

+---

+## Recipe 8: rendering adjacent components
+- because a return statement can only accept a single JavaScript expression and each component represents a function call to React.render we cannot simply place components adjacent to one another